Medical Device & Equipment Contract Manufacturing Services

 PEKO’s Medical Equipment Onboarding

 We want to make sure our customers will be successful once their medical device hits our production floor.
-In order to ensure success, we bring our Healthcare customers through our New Product Introduction and Development Department (NPI) where our staff and our customer’s staff both work congruently as we perfect prototype builds.
+In order to ensure success, we bring our Healthcare customers through our New Product Introduction and Development Department (NPI) where our staff and our customer’s staff both works congruently as we perfect prototype builds.
 In this phase, our dedicated engineers work to vet technology in an effort to verify to which degree the equipment works.
 It is during this stage that we work to perfect BOMs and manufacturing packages.
 Once we feel confident enough with both the technology and the manufacturing packages, then we are ready to send everything to our production department.

 Successful Medical Equipment Manufacturing